5T33Z0/Clover-Crate/GUI/Boot_Menu_Options.md

 ![screenshot32](https://user-images.githubusercontent.com/76865553/181208057-9ef87261-603a-4bc3-85d7-909549bcb019.png)

-**Reset SMC** was introduced in r5148 and works similar to how SMC Reset works on real Macs. `SMCHelper.efi` as a driver has been retired and is now  embedded into Clover as a Service.
+**Reset SMC** was introduced in r5148 and works similar to how SMC Reset works on real Macs.
 Reset SMC requires `FakeSMC.kext` to work – it's not supported by VirtualSMC.
 Read the [**Clover Changes**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2789856) for more details.

 In my personal test, boot times were *significantly* slower when using FakeSMC, so I will continue using VirtualSMC.
 Also the